hack4impact-uiuc/eslint-plugin/docs/rules/no-redundant-functions.md

 Requires that parameterless functions used as props be passed in through their identifiers, not using an anonymous function.

-This rule is fixable using the `--fix` option.

 ## Examples

 ### Correct